 Accommodation offered with telephone and/ or internet access:

 Internet- and telephone lines are not part of the contract and a perfectly working line cannot be guaranteed.
 Normally there are normal DSL-lines or optical fibre.
 Casa de La Luz or the owners do not offer compensation for problems with the connection due to circumstances beyond our control.
 Please find the Terms and Conditions for the use of WIFI or wired internet connections below.

 Payments can be made by bank transfer to the account indicated on the booking confirmation or by credit card (Visa or Mastercard, 1% commission).
 We will send you a secure link to do the online payment upon request.

-After receiving the booking confirmation a deposit of 25% has to be paid within 4 days.
+After receiving the booking confirmation a deposit of 25% has to be paid within 72 hours.
 Balance of payment is due at least 5 weeks before arrival.
 If we don´t t receive the balance 5 weeks before arrival, the owner has the right to cancel the booking without returning the deposit.
-If the property is booked less than 5 weeks in advance, the whole payment is due immediately upon booking.
+If the property is booked less than 5 weeks in advance, the whole payment is due latest 24 hours after booking.

 For the breakage deposit of 100 Euros (or 500 Euros in luxury villas) you need to provide data of a valid credit card (Visa or Mastercard) upon arrival.
 The data will be deleted once the owner or his staff has inspected the property and confirmed that there are no damages.

 Cancellations need to be transmitted in written form.
 In case of cancellation charges are as follows

 Until 61 days before arrival 25 %,